sanhaus/control-panel.en/help/subdomains-certificates/using/setting-up-new-subdomain.md

     >When configuring nameservers, make sure you **never delegate your root subdomain to Adobe**.
 Otherwise, the domain will be able to work with Adobe only.
 Any other use will be impossible, like for example sending internal emails to your organization's employees.

     ![](assets/subdomain4.png)

-    Note that if you do not have any subdomain configured, the subdomain you are setting up will be considered as the **primary subdomain**.
-Inboxes (sender, error, reply-to addresses) will remain the same for all subdomains configured later on on this subdomain.

     Once the subdomain is created with the corresponding Adobe nameserver information, click **[!UICONTROL Next]**.